alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 - drag it into the appropriate field in **Settings**, or
 - double-click it to add it automatically to a compatible field

-To the right of these columns, the exploration output is displayed.
+To the right of the Variables and Settings columns, the exploration output is displayed.

 Each exploration can contain up to 10 tabs of output.